Battle of Prek Klok I: Battle

 At 08:00 on 28 February, Company B, 1/16th Infantry, departed its overnight defensive position located along Route 4 and moved east on a search and destroy mission.
 Two and a half kilometers ahead was the Prek Klok stream, a destination they would never reach.
 Commanded by Captain Donald S. Ulm, Company B made very slow progress through the thick and tangled jungle in two columns with the 3rd Platoon in the lead, followed by the 2nd and 1st Platoons.
 Ulm's command element was located between the 2nd and 1st Platoons.
 As the company progressed, the jungle thinned somewhat and the primary obstacle to the Americans became the fallen trees and brush-deadfall-which was encountered at 50- to 75-meter intervals.
 The company employed patrols in a cloverleaf pattern as they advanced.
 Two of these patterns had been completed by the time Company B progressed a little over one kilometer from its starting point.

 At 10:30 the lead element of the 3rd Platoon received small arms and automatic weapons fire from a frontal direction, which was initially thought to be a company-size unit, but when Ulm learned that three machine guns had been observed, he correctly concluded that the VC were considerably more numerous.
 The VC were well concealed, but not dug in and thus not fully prepared for the ensuing battle.
 The 3rd Platoon, still in the lead, continued to receive heavy fire and was unable to gain the upper hand.
 Then the platoon reported being attacked on its right (south) flank as well as from the front (east).

-In accordance with division policy, artillery marching fire had been preceding the company as it moved east; it was being fired by the 105mm guns of the 2nd Battalion, 33rd Artillery Regiment, located at Artillery Base II at Prek Klok.
+In accordance with division policy, artillery marching fire had been preceding the company as it moved east; it was being fired by the 105 mm guns of the 2nd Battalion, 33rd Artillery Regiment, located at Artillery Base II at Prek Klok.
 As soon as contact was made the artillery forward observer ordered the shells to be trained on the VC position.
 Within minutes one of the command and control Huey helicopters of the division was flying above the battle scene and in touch with both the division tactical operations center and, in the absence of the brigade and battalion commanders, the company on the ground.
 The tactical operations center was alerted to get a forward air controller airborne over the area and to be prepared to get air strikes into the area once every fifteen minutes.
 Since the enemy was not dug in, the ordnance requested was cluster bombs, delivered almost at treetop level with a bursting radius of 30 meters.
 They could be delivered very close to friendly units and were highly lethal against troops in the open, even in the jungle.